Skarbkit/SISE_DW/README.md

-# M2 SISE DW - Analysis of the affluent factors on the number of cyclists in Paris in 2022
+# M2 SISE DW - Analysis of affluent factors on the number of cyclists in Paris in 2022
 _As part of the Datawarehouse course in Master 2 SISE, University Lumière Lyon 2_

 ## Introduction